jonathanhogg/flitter/docs/language.md

-arguments (including creating pseudo-random streams), inline functions that contain only local names, replace `let` names with literal values, evaluate mathematical expressions (including some rearranging where necessary to achieve this) and generally reduces as much of the expression tree as possible to constant values.
+arguments (including creating pseudo-random streams), inline functions that contain only local names, replace `let` names with literal values, evaluate mathematical expressions (including some rearranging where necessary to achieve this) and generally reduce as much of the expression tree as possible to constant values.

+The simplifier is also able to evaluate imported modules and pull static names directly out of them - including inline-able functions.
+As imports are always evaluated statically (see [Imports](#imports)), this means module imports can usually be entirely collapsed at compile-time.
+The engine will maintain a set of file dependencies when this happens and will re-compile the running program if the source of an imported module changes.

-Known global names (like `beat`) are always dynamic and so generally any expressions that include these will be dynamic.
+Known global names (like `beat`) are always dynamic and so any expressions that include these will, generally, be dynamic.
 However, unbound names are interpreted as null values, therefore the simplifier will simply replace these with static `null`s, issuing a warning as it does so.
 It is sometimes useful to leave unbound names in a program in order to allow behaviour to be switched at